 A. Yes... but you don't need to include "www." in a URL or Internet address.
 The link (in almost every case) will work without the "www" in the Internet address.

-A. If you use a PC, the free WinSCP "FTP" application is easy to use.
+A. Again, if you use a PC, the free WinSCP "FTP" application is easy to use.
 If you use a Mac, you might want to use the free "Cyberduck" application.
 You can use any FTP application you like with these three things: the server or host name (warhawks.ulm.edu), your login (your own login for ULM email), and your password (your own password for your myULM) account.

 Q. Am I responsible for the content I upload to my ULM website account?

 A. Yes.
 Remember to always use your website account responsibly, according to stated ULM policies.

 Advanced: Editing HTML With "Kompozer", A Free HTML Editor